jschant/jschant.github.io/_pages/research.md

 **(Unsupervised) Domain Adaptation**

-Our current research in unsupervised domain adaptation includes comprehensive reviews of deep unsupervised domain adaptation techniques and the development of adversarial methods with conditional and label shift.
+Our current research in unsupervised domain adaptation includes the development of adversarial methods with conditional and label shift.
 We have also worked on adapting off-the-shelf source segmenters for target medical image segmentation.
 Our future research may explore more sophisticated domain adaptation techniques that can handle extreme domain shifts, multi-source domain adaptation for medical imaging, and the development of domain-invariant features that can generalize across a wide range of medical imaging modalities and acquisition parameters.

 ---